-Specialist Treatment and Care
+Specialist Treatment and Health Care

-A life restored
+Health and life restored

 Health care is not usually free in Nepal.
 Even the cost of travelling to the nearest hospital can be prohibitive for people scraping together a meagre living on the land.
 Life can be very hard, especially in the remoter regions.
 Traditional beliefs and practices may not encourage people to seek medical help.